lbreede/lbreede/README.md

 ### Hi there 👋

-- 🐶 I'm currently a FX Technical Director at Animal Logic
-- 💥 Previously Method Studios and Pixomondo

 <!--
 **lbreede/lbreede** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.